What You’ll Learn 🎯

 Vector cut marker

-The functionality of the Vector cut marker is pretty straight-forward: they output the selected region of a spectrum as a new vector channel.
-In other words, we use these markers when we would like to only look at a small part of a vector channel.
+The functionality of the Vector Cut Marker is straightforward: it outputs the selected region of a spectrum as a new vector channel.
+In other words, we use these markers when we want to focus only on a small portion of a vector channel.

-Let's say we have a signal that consists of multiple sine functions.
-When we make an FFT of this signal, we get 4 peaks.
-We are only interested in the region around the middle two, so we use Vector cut markers to make a new channel to assign to a 2D and 3D graph.
+For example, let’s say we have a signal consisting of multiple sine functions.
+When we perform an FFT of this signal, we obtain four peaks.
+If we are only interested in the region around the two middle peaks, we can use Vector Cut Markers to create a new channel, which we then assign to both a 2D Graph and a 3D Graph.

-Besides the basic settings, all we need to set is the Position of the first and last cursor.
-Please do note that we can also move the markers directly on the graph to change the position.
+The Vector Cut Marker settings are also straightforward.
+In addition to the basic settings, all we need to define is the Position of the first and last cursor.
+Note that we can also move the markers directly on the graph to adjust their position.

 Time cut marker

-We could say that Time Cut markers are Free markers with enabled Full-History mode that can be linked to a Vector-type channel on a 2D or 3D graph.
+Time Cut Markers can be thought of as Free Markers with Full History mode enabled, which can be linked to a Vector-type channel on a 2D or 3D Graph.

-The actual functionality of the marker type is best explained in an example, so let’s take the signal from the previous section- a signal that consists of multiple sine functions, whose FFT signal gives us 4 peaks.
-Let’s add this channel to a 2D graph and 3D graph, and let’s link a Time cut marker to it.
+The functionality of this marker type is best explained with an example.
+Let’s take the signal from the previous section—a signal composed of multiple sine functions, whose FFT produces four peaks.
+We will add this channel to both a 2D Graph and a 3D Graph, and then link a Time Cut Marker to it.

-When we enter the Marker's settings, we can see that the Marker mode is automatically set to Full history mode, and that we cannot change it.
-Let's set the Marker scaling to none, and allow marker placement between data.
-We can then set its Position source as Manual, and set the position to its 4th peak: 322.27 Hz.
+When we open the Marker Settings, we can see that the Marker Mode is automatically set to Full History Mode and cannot be changed.
+Let’s set the Marker Scaling to None and enable Marker Placement Between Data.
+We will then set the Position Source to Manual and position it at the 4th peak: 322.27 Hz.

-We can now follow how the actual frequency (that was theoretically set to 322.27 Hz) deviates in time.
+This allows us to observe how the actual frequency (theoretically set to 322.27 Hz) deviates over time.

 X and Y cut markers

-The X and Y cut markers can only be linked to Matrix-type channels assigned to a 3D graph.
-They work in a similar fashion to the Vector cut markers on the 2D graph, meaning that they output a new vector channel, corresponding to one spectrum of a reference bin we define.
+The X and Y Cut Markers can only be linked to Matrix-type channels assigned to a 3D Graph.
+They function similarly to Vector Cut Markers on a 2D Graph, meaning they output a new vector channel corresponding to one spectrum of a reference bin that we define.

-The above paragraph is easier to understand based on an actual example.
-Therefore, let's take the signal from an accelerometer we've measured and a TTL signal and use them in an Order tracking module.
-Out of all the channels we get, Order waterfall and FFT waterfallwill be of most interest to us since they are both Matrix-Type channels.
-Let's go ahead and assign them to a 3D graph.
-We will now link an X and Y cut marker to each channel.
+This concept is easier to understand through an example.
+Let’s take a signal measured from an accelerometer along with a TTL signal and use them in an Order Tracking module.
+Among the resulting channels, the Order Waterfall and FFT Waterfall will be of the greatest interest, as they are both Matrix-type channels.
+We will assign these channels to a 3D Graph and then link an X Cut Marker and a Y Cut Marker to each channel.

-On the left side of the Marker setup, we will once again be prompted to choose the Marker mode, Marker Placement, and Marker Color.
-On the right side, we will get to choose the Position source, which can be a Channel (in which case we will be prompted to select the channel) or Manual, in which case we will manually have to insert the chosen Y- or X- axis position.
+On the left side of the Marker Setup, we are once again prompted to select the Marker Mode, Marker Placement, and Marker Color.
+On the right side, we choose the Position Source, which can either be a Channel (in which case we select the appropriate channel) or Manual (in which case we manually insert the desired Y- or X-axis position).

-To make things easier, let's specify the X and Y axes of the two channels.
-In this example, we will manually insert the axis positions, so let's specify these values as well, while we're at it:
+To make things clearer, let’s specify the X and Y axes of the two channels.
+In this example, we will manually insert the axis positions, so we will define these values as follows:

-The added markers will be presented on the graph as planes (in the marker's color), indicating a cut.
-Simultaneously, each one of these cuts will create a channel (as mentioned previously) that we can display on the 2D graph.
-These channels will present the channel value on the Y-axis in relation to the parameter we have specified while making the cut.
+The added markers will be displayed on the graph as planes (in the marker’s assigned color), indicating a cut.
+At the same time, each cut will create a new channel (as previously mentioned), which can then be displayed on a 2D Graph.
+These channels will show the channel value on the Y-axis relative to the parameter specified during the cut.

-We can also move the markers directly on the graph, or add multiple X- or Y- cut markers on one graph:
+We can also move the markers directly on the graph or add multiple X- or Y-Cut Markers on the same graph:

 X and Y harmonic cut markers

-X and Y harmonic cut markers operate exactly the same as Harmonic markers, with the exception of being linked to Matrix-type channels on 3D graphs.
-That is, they enable us to quickly identify harmonics of the fundamental frequency in the spectrum.
-Additionally, we will, as with X- and Y- cut markers, get a Vector-type channel of all the harmonic cuts that we can assign to a 2D graph.
+X and Y Harmonic Cut Markers operate in the same way as Harmonic Markers, with the key difference being that they are linked to Matrix-type channels on 3D Graphs.
+In other words, they allow us to quickly identify harmonics of the fundamental frequency in the spectrum.
+As with X- and Y-Cut Markers, they also generate a Vector-type channel of all harmonic cuts, which can then be assigned to a 2D Graph.

-Let's show this with an actual example.
-This time, we will use one channel - accelerometer/Order waterfall, and we will link an X-and Y- harmonic cut to it.
+Let’s illustrate this with an example.
+This time, we will use one channel — accelerometer/Order Waterfall — and link both an X- and Y-Harmonic Cut Marker to it.

-The setup is the same as it was for the Vector-type channels; on the left side, we select the Marker mode, Marker scaling, Marker placement, and Marker color.
-On the right side, we select the Harmonic position source (in our case Manual), the First harmonic position, and the Harmonic count.
+The setup is the same as for Vector-type channels.
+On the left side, we configure Marker Mode, Marker Scaling, Marker Placement, and Marker Color.
+On the right side, we select the Harmonic Position Source (in this case, Manual), the First Harmonic Position, and the Harmonic Count.

-In the end, we get the following results:
+In the end, we obtain the following results:

-As in the previous cases, the markers can be moved freely directly on the 3D graph widget, and we can link multiple markers of the same type to the same channel.
+As in the previous examples, the markers can be freely moved directly on the 3D Graph Widget, and multiple markers of the same type can be linked to the same channel.

 Page 1 of 16